letta-ai/recovery-bench/README.md

 - [x] Add a way to run a single task with customized agent
 - [x] collect traces from the agent
 - [x] add a way to replay the traces with docker
-- [ ] replay bootstrapped traces to lengthen the traces
+- [x] replay bootstrapped traces to lengthen the traces
-- [ ] registry the traces inside registry.json
+- [ ] add script to one click generate/collect traces

 # Generate the initial traces